-- Now remove all the skins by pressing on each hazelnut so the skin pops off.
+- Remove all the skins by pressing each hazelnut so the skin pops off.

-- Once all the skins are removed, dry off the nuts in a clean dish towel.
+- Once you've removed all the skins, dry off the nuts in a clean dishtowel.

 - Add to a small pan and toast in the oven for 15 minutes.

-- Remove from the oven and add to a small bowl to cool.
+- Remove the hazelnuts from the oven and add them to a small bowl to cool.
 Once cooled, chop them very coarsely.

-- Add salt, honey, brown sugar and 50 grams of water.
-Combined lightly by folding a bit.
-Then add the levain and incorporate everything.
+- Add salt, honey, brown sugar, and 50 grams of water.
+Combine it lightly by folding it a bit.
+Then add the starter and incorporate everything.

-- Because the dough is stiff, this may take a while, so take your time and make sure you have everything incorporated.
+- It may take a while because the dough is stiff, so take your time and ensure everything is incorporated.

 - Leave the dough to rest for 30 minutes.

-- Wet your hand and loose the dough from the bowl.
+- Wet your hand and lose the dough from the bowl.

 - Drizzle about half of the hazelnuts on top of the dough and do a couple of stretch and folds to incorporate.

-- Pour the rest of the hazelnuts on top and strech and fold a couple of times again.
+- Pour the rest of the hazelnuts on top, stretch, and fold a couple of times again.

 - Chop the chocolate coarsely and spread it over the dough.
 Stretch and fold a couple of times.

-- Repeat with the raisins, making sure to discard whatever Cointreau that hasn't been soaked up by the raisins.
+- Repeat with the raisins, making sure to discard any left-over Cointreau.

 - Leave the dough to rest for 30 minutes.

-- We will be doing 3 sets of stretch and folds spaced out by 30 minutes.
+- We will be doing three sets of stretch and folds every 30 minutes.

 - Then grab the back of the dough with one hand.
-Stretch the dough as far as it goes without breaking and then fold it down over the dough.
+Stretch the dough as far as it goes without breaking, and then fold it down.

-- Turn the bowl a quarter turn and repeat 3 more times until you have stretched and folded the dough from all four sides.
+- Turn the bowl a quarter and repeat thrice until you have stretched and folded the dough from all four sides.

 - Leave the dough to rest covered until the next 30 minutes are up.

-- After the 3 sets of stretch and folds you can try and do a windowpane test to see how gluten development is coming along, but it can be hard because the addins might cut the pane.
-The long autolyse should have made sure that gluten is properly developed.
+- After the three sets of stretch and folds, you can try a windowpane test to see how strong the gluten network is, but it can be tricky because the add-ins might cut the pane.
+The autolyse should have made sure that gluten is adequately developed.

-- Leave the dough to rest until it's grown by 20-40% and looks more puffy.
-It usually takes 2½ hours at 21°C/70°F with a good and active starter, but judge your own dough.
+- Leave the dough to rest until it's grown by 25-50% and looks puffier.
+It usually takes 2½ hours at 21°C/70°F with a good and active starter, but judge your dough.

-- When the dough has finished bulk, it's time to divide the dough and preshape it.
+- When the dough has finished bulk, it's time to divide and pre-shape it.

 - Pour the dough onto your unfloured kitchen counter.

-- Using your bench scraper cut the dough in two equally sized pieces.
+- Using your bench scraper, cut the dough into two equally sized pieces.

 - Put one part of the dough to the side.

-- Grab the other part and stretch each of the four sides out and fold in over the dough.
-Sort of like a letter.
+- Grab the other part, stretch each of the four sides out, and fold it over the dough—like an envelope.

-- Grab the dough with your bench scraper and flip it upside down, so that the part that was facing the table is now upwards.
+- Grab the dough with your bench scraper and flip it upside down so the part facing the table is now upwards.

-- When the dough ball can't get any further, put the bench scraper in front of the ball and push it forward while turning the scraper around so that you end up behind the ball again.
+- When the dough ball can't get any further, put the bench scraper in front of it and push it forward while turning it around so that you end up behind the ball again.

 - Keep going until the dough ball has a taut surface.